niedzielski/mw-components/readme.md

 The following chunks are available:

-- mwc.js/css: the complete library and default export.
+- **mwc**.js/css: the complete library and default export.
+No other chunks required.
+- **mwc-common**.js/css: common denominator chunk for all other chunks except mwc.
+Code that can be shared is coalesced herein.
+This chunk includes the Webpack runtime or bootloader.
+This chunk may change often.
-- mwc-primitives.js/css: MwButton, MwInput, and other primitives needed to build any user interface.
+- **mwc-primitives**.js/css: MwButton, MwInput, and other primitives needed to build any user interface.
+This chunk requires mwc-common.
-- mwc-search.js/css: An optimized bundle for MwTypeaheadSearchAutocomplete.
+- **mwc-search**.js/css: An optimized bundle for MwTypeaheadSearchAutocomplete.
+This chunk requires mwc-common.
-- mediawiki.ui.button.js/css: MediaWiki styles.
+- **mediawiki.ui.button**.js/css: MediaWiki styles.
 Use these in non-MediaWiki contexts only.

 Each chunk is side-effect free.
 All chunks are fully compiled ES5 / CSS and require an Vue.js runtime.